 This study was not statistically powered to formally calculate the effectiveness of the PRCI in improving psychological well-being of women during the waiting stages of a new pregnancy following RPL.
 However, the quantitative and qualitative data did make it possible to assess some of the impact of the intervention on measures to be used in a future RCT.
 Descriptive statistics and graphical displays compared and contrasted anxiety scores within the control and intervention groups to generate data to help inform the power calculation for a definitive clinical study of the PRCI.

-There were differences in HADS anxiety scores between the intervention and control group as shown in Figure 4.
-The PRCI group shows a overall downward trend (reducing anxiety levels) as pregnancies progress, reflecting the expectation that anxiety scores would decrease on a weekly basis throughout the waiting period.
+There were differences in HADS anxiety scores between the intervention and control group as shown in Figure 5.
+The PRCI group shows an overall downward trend (reducing anxiety levels) as pregnancies progress, reflecting the expectation that anxiety scores would decrease on a weekly basis throughout the waiting period.
 However, the anxiety scores for the control group were more variable over the eight weeks of questionnaires.

 Recent publications concerned with ensuring appropriate reporting of feasibility and pilot studies (Shanyinde et al. 2011; Bugge et al. 2013) offer a useful analytic framework for applying methodological issues and summarising findings when assessing feasibility research.
 Table 3, based on the work of Bugge et al. (2013) summarises the key feasibility findings of this study against the methodological issues for feasibility research.